intel-iot-devkit/joule-code-samples/bluemix-quickstart-js/README.md

 ##Setup

-Ensure that your Intel® Joule Module has been updated with the latest build of Ostro-GT Make sure you have an internet connection established on your board.
+Ensure that your Intel® Joule Module has been updated with the latest build of Ostro-XT Make sure you have an internet connection established on your board.

 ##Set your Device ID